 Concentration Area

 Beginning in the second semester, students choose a concentration area and develop it by applying the concepts and skills developed in the core.
-Currently, the school's faculty and course offerings support five concentration areas: transportation planning, housing and community development, economic development, land use and environmental planning, and geographic information systems.
+Currently, the school's faculty and course offerings support four concentration areas: economic development, housing and community development, land use and environmental planning, and transportation planning.

-Students may combine two concentration areas.
+Students may combine two concentration areas as approved by the student's advisor.
 Examples of combined areas are environmental and economic development planning, and transportation and community development planning.
-Students also may design other concentration areas, subject to faculty approval.
+Students may also design other concentration areas, subject to faculty approval.
 For example, they may specialize in health services planning with appropriate coursework in the departments of Health Management and Policy or Occupational and Environmental Health, or in human services planning with courses in the School of Social Work.

 Course List